Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Introduction

-Roughly speaking, the \PropOracle subroutine decides if a bundle approximately meets the proportional requirement of an agent.
-Specifically, as we will discuss at the beginning of Sect.~\ref{sec:prop1}, it is impossible to check with comparison-based queries whether an allocation satisfies the PROP1 condition for an agent or whether a bundle is worth at least $1/n$ of this agent's value on the entire item set (it is perhaps interesting to see that computing a PROP1 allocation is possible while checking if an allocation is PROP1 is impossible).
-The \PropOracle subroutine takes a bundle and an agent as inputs, and outputs ``yes'' if the bundle satisfies the PROP1 requirement for the agent, and ``no'' if the bundle is worth less than $1/n$ of this agent's value on the entire item set.
-Notice that a bundle may satisfy both ``yes'' and ``no'' conditions; in this case, both outputs ``yes'' and ``no'' are acceptable.
+Roughly speaking, the \PropOracle subroutine decides whether a bundle approximately satisfies the proportional requirement of an agent.
+Specifically, as discussed at the beginning of Sect.~\ref{sec:prop1}, it is impossible to verify with comparison-based queries whether an allocation satisfies the PROP1 condition for an agent or whether a bundle is worth at least $1/n$ of the agent's value of the entire item set (it is perhaps interesting to see that computing a PROP1 allocation is possible while checking whether an allocation is PROP1 is not).
+The \PropOracle subroutine takes a bundle and an agent as inputs, and outputs ``yes'' if the bundle satisfies the PROP1 requirement for the agent, and ``no'' if the bundle fails to achieve PROP.
+Notice that a bundle may satisfy both ``yes'' and ``no'' conditions; in this case, either outputs ``yes'' or ``no'' is acceptable.

 With the subroutine \PropOracle, given $n$ bundles, we can construct a bipartite graph $G=(A,B,E)$ where $A$ contains $n$ vertices representing the agents, $B$ contains $n$ vertices representing the bundles, and an edge indicates a bundle surely satisfies the PROP1 requirement for an agent.
-To find a PROP1 and $\frac12$-MMS allocation, we iteratively find a matching from $X\subseteq A$ to $Y\subseteq B$ such that there is no edge from an agent in $A\setminus X$ to a bundle in $B$, and allocate the bundles in $Y$ to the agents in $X$.
-This property guarantees that the agents in $A\setminus X$ believe the remaining unallocated items (the union of the bundles in $B\setminus Y$) are still worthy enough so that they will receive a bundle satisfying the PROP1 and $\frac12$-MMS conditions in the future.
-Such matching can be found by removing all the agents in $A$ that fail the Hall condition $|\Gamma(S)|\geq |S|$, and we call the matching from $X$ to $Y$ a \emph{Hall matching}.
+To find a PROP1 and $\frac12$-MMS allocation, we iteratively find a matching from $X\subseteq A$ to $Y\subseteq B$ such that no edge exists from an agent in $A\setminus X$ to a bundle in $B$.
+We then allocate the bundles in $Y$ to the agents in $X$.
+This process guarantees that the agents in $A\setminus X$ believe the remaining unallocated items (i.e., the union of the bundles in $B\setminus Y$) are sufficiently valuable, guaranteeing that they will eventually receive a bundle satisfying the PROP1 and $\frac12$-MMS conditions.
+Such a matching can be found by removing all agents in $A$ that fail the Hall condition $|\Gamma(S)|\geq |S|$, and we call this matching from $X$ to $Y$ as a \emph{Hall matching}.